anna099/hegel/observing-self/3-phrenology.md

--- that is, all the visible activities of an individual -- 'are expressions in which the individual on his own no longer retains and possesses himself; rather, he lets the inner move wholly outside of him and he thus *abandons it to the other*.'[^23]

-These first two points lead to a third: as Hegel puts rather opaquely, 'we can just as well say that these expressions express the inner too much as we can say that they express it too little.'
-Imagine that I mean to act in a certain way, and that my activity doesn't deceive me: my 'meaning' is interpreted by an Other accurately.
+-- that is, all the visible activities of an individual -- 'are expressions in which the individual on his own no longer retains and possesses himself; rather, he lets the inner move wholly outside of him and he thus *abandons it to the other*.'[^23] Imagine that I mean to act in a certain way, and that my activity doesn't deceive me: my 'meaning' is interpreted by an Other accurately.
 Now, as previously stated, there is really no difference between my 'meaning' and the activity itself; consequently, 'no opposition remains between [the activity] and the inner', and there is thus no 'relation' within which the observer can find a law.

-Finding no stable law within the *activity* of a body, the physiognomist can still turn to the *features* of a body to try an access an individual's inner life.
+Finding no stable law within the *activity* of a body, the physiognomist can still turn to the *features* of a body to try and access an individual's inner life.
 Rather than the words that someone's voice speaks, or the gestures that their hands perform, the physiognomist can instead look to the '*tone* and *range* of the voice', and 'the *simple lines of the hand*', taking these